wleicht/SalesAPI/docs/event-driven-architecture.md

 # Event-Driven Architecture Implementation Guide

-This document provides a comprehensive overview of the event-driven architecture implementation in the SalesAPI microservices solution, covering the technical implementation, design patterns, and operational aspects.
+This document provides a comprehensive overview of the **fully functional** event-driven architecture implementation in the SalesAPI microservices solution, covering the technical implementation, design patterns, and operational aspects.

-## ???
+## ??
 Architecture Overview

-The SalesAPI implements a robust event-driven architecture using RabbitMQ as the message broker and Rebus as the .NET messaging framework.
+The SalesAPI implements a **production-ready** event-driven architecture using **RabbitMQ** as the message broker and **Rebus** as the .NET messaging framework.
 This architecture enables loose coupling between services while maintaining data consistency and reliability.

 ### Core Components